deartc/biocharring/README.md

 CSS

 The colors chosen for website were primarily charcoal, black, and gray which reflects colors of biochar.
 Green was also used to reflect nature.
-I kept the webite design simple because primarily users will be envrionmentally conscious people who prefer simplicity.
+I kept the webite design simple because primarily users will be nature conscious people who prefer simplicity.
 I adjusted in css for mobile and desktop usage which meets the mobile first requirement.
 I used responsive design for the navigation bar which meets the responsive design requirement.
 The navigation bar includes text that changes color when hovered over which was also an optional requirement.
 I also used responsive design for the contact page to include  Biochar Star's email and address.
 I designed it specifically without footers.
 I wanted to meet the requirment of responsive design change of size of container objects using media queries.